Whitbread sees Olympics and wet weather boost fading

 "We remain cautious on current trading and the increasingly competitive environment in budget hotels," Panmure Gordon analysts said, maintaining a 'Hold' rating on Whitbread shares.

-Whitbread, which also operates the Beefeater and Brewers Fayre pub restaurant chains, said underlying first-half pretax profit grew 10.6 percent to 193.4 million pounds, in line with an average forecast of 192.4 million pounds, according to a company-supplied poll of seven analysts.
+Whitbread, which also operates the Beefeater and Brewers Fayre pub restaurant chains, said underlying first-half pretax profit grew 10.6 percent to 193.4 million pounds ($311 million), in line with an average forecast of 192.4 million pounds, according to a company-supplied poll of seven analysts.

 UK sales at Premier Inn hotels open more than a year were up 3.7 percent, helped by more customers staying in London for the Olympics, while sales at Costa Coffee shops open more than a year jumped 6.8 percent, as coffee lovers chose its stores to shelter from the summer's miserable wet weather.